JessicaML/nycda-backend-exam/README.md

 ### 6 - What is the difference in terms of parsing data received from a web form with POST or an AJAX POST request?

-AJAX is used for updating a webpage as soon as data comes in, without refreshing the page or going to a different web page.
-For example, when you post a comment on Facebook, this uses an AJAX POST request.
-When you send in a contact form, this uses a POST request.
+AJAX post requests use JQUERY and JSON.

 ### 7 - Why do we use methodOverride middleware ?

-In order to delete content.
+It provides provides faux HTTP method support, in order to use app.delete or app.put to edit and delete content.

 ### 8 - What are the differences between sessions and cookies ?